-If a car accident in Kentucky causes injury, death or your vehicle to be undrivable, you are required by law to contact police.
+If a car accident in Kentucky causes injury, death, or your vehicle to be undrivable, you are required by law to contact the police.
 If there is at least $500 in damage to vehicles and/or property, you are to contact the Kentucky State Police.
 A state trooper or local law enforcement officer should investigate the accident and file a report.

 Cooperate with the police but provide only facts.
 Do not make accusations, and do not blame yourself or accept blame for the accident.

 If no law enforcement officer investigates, then each driver must file a written report of the accident with the Kentucky State Police within 10 days of the accident using forms provided by the department.